YutaMiyake/rush/README.md

 * http://www.thinkfun.com/mathcounts/play-rush-hour

 # Description
-This program solves a given rush game and returns e of the on best solutions which requires the minimum number of moves to get your car out of the box.
+This program solves a given rush game and returns one of the best solutions which requires the minimum number of moves to get your car out of the box.

 # Usage
 ###Input:<br />